ristau/Tweetster/README.md

 The following **optional** features are implemented:

-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [/] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [/] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] User can pull to refresh.
+- [/] User can pull to refresh.

+Partially implemented all the optionals.
+Can favorite and unfavorite, with incrementing and decrementing the correct fav count.
+Pull to refresh and infinite loading are implemented, but create limit blocks.

 The following **additional** features are implemented: